Everything you need to know about getting around Cancún

 Join the locals on a colectivo

-Colectivos also service the Isla Mujeres ferry terminal in Puerto Juárez (M$13); look for them just outside the ADO bus terminal and be sure to travel light (luggage must be carried on your lap).
+Colectivos also service the Isla Mujeres ferry terminal in Puerto Juárez (M$13/US$0.60); look for them just outside the ADO bus terminal and be sure to travel light (luggage must be carried on your lap).

-Save your pesos by taking the bus
+Stretch your budget by taking the bus

 City buses are the most common way to move around Cancún.
-They ply the streets 24/7 and cost just M$13 per ride.
+They ply the streets 24/7 and cost just M$13 (US$0.60) per ride.

 Three routes (R-1, R-2 and R-27) serve Cancún’s most touristed areas, including the resorts and nightclubs in the Zona Hotelera and the gorgeous Playa Delfines, El Rey Archaeological Zone and Museo Maya de Cancún.